pratikphirke07/Airbnb-Analysis-PowerBI/README.md

 # Airbnb Data Analysis Insights
-Markup: ###This analysis provides a comprehensive overview of the Airbnb market in New York City, revealing key trends and insights across various metrics:###
+**This analysis provides a comprehensive overview of the Airbnb market in New York City, revealing key trends and insights across various metrics:**

 *Host Listings by Neighborhood Group: